JAmwenya/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-This directory contains bash scripts on Loops, conditions and parsing
+This directory contains bash scripts on Loops, conditions and parsing in bash scripting